HackMidwest/hackmidwest2024/README.md

 <br /><br />
 ## What does your app do?
-*MindMentor is a learning platform designed to help students in a hurry.*
+*MindMentor is a learning platform designed to help students in a hurry.
+It helps students to generate quick summaries of lecture and reference PDFs of a particular subject, generate flashcards, quizzes, and has voice assist to help clear students' doubts.*

 <br /><br />